Guidance on Documentation

 Indicator-Specific Guidance

-Sustainalytics’ methodology covers the following types of Management Indicators:
+Sustainalytics’ ESG Risk Rating methodology includes the following four categories of Management Indicators:

 - Policy